RenderHeads/UnityPlugin-OmekaAPI/README.md

 Add the OmekaClient component to your scene.
 This will initialize an instance of the API on awake.

 ### Use the API and make requests

-Call the relevant API endpoint with search parameters, for example:
+Find a reference to the API component and call the relevant API endpoint with search parameters, for example:

 `ItemSearchResponse<DublicCoreVocabulary> response = await _client.Api.SearchItems(new ItemSearchParams() { item_set_id = index.Id });`